EC Regulation 261/2004 – EU Flight Compensation Regulation

 Rights to compensation

-Similar to the rights provided by the U.S. Department of Transportation (DOT) to all air travelers in the United States, the right to ask for compensation for delayed or canceled flights in the skies of the European Union is covered under EC Regulation 261/2004.
+The right to compensation or refund for delayed or canceled flights in the skies of the European Union is covered under EC Regulation 261/2004.

 One need not necessarily be an EU citizen to file a claim for delayed and canceled flights.
 US citizens can also avail of this facility.